Gatlinburg. It really should be Ogleburg. Or Oglesville. Maybe Oglestown.

 Shortly after the fight, Gatlin’s barns and stables were burned down with grain and horses inside.

-His cattle were killed in the woods.
 Mr. Gatlin was one of the earliest people on record to mess around and find out.

 No indictments were made.